 As one of the eight Congressional District Review Centers for Oklahoma Public School Textbook Adoption, McKee Library provides area educators with the opportunity to examine the latest subject area materials considered for adoption by Oklahoma public school systems.
 The Oklahoma State Department of Education, publishers of textbook materials, and McKee Library established the center through a cooperative effort.
-The resulting extensive Curriculum Collection provides resource materials for instructors and students in the School of Education.
+The resulting extensive Curriculum Collection provides resource materials for instructors and students in the College of Education, but other students and community members have utilized the collection as well.

 The Periodical Collection is under constant revision and includes both curriculum-oriented and recreational reading materials.
-Online and print indices increase the effective use of the periodicals, and equipment is available for paper duplication from online and print materials.
+Online indices increase the effective use of periodicals.
 Campus-wide and remote access to full-text periodical titles is available through online subscription databases.
-Internet sites from Oklahoma Department of Libraries offer EBSCOhost and First Search research tools.
+Internet sites from Oklahoma Department of Libraries offer EBSCOhost research tools.

-The Youth Collection consists of a wide spectrum of children's and young adult books including picture books, easy reading books, intermediate level books, and crossover books, which may be appreciated by senior high school students and adults.
+The Youth Collection consists of a wide spectrum of children's and young adult books including board books, picture books, easy reading books, intermediate level books, and crossover books, which may be appreciated by members of the community and university students, faculty, and staff.
 Separate collections include Newberry Medal Books, Caldecott Medal Books, and Sequoyah Medal and Honor Books.

 Interlibrary Loan (ILL) Services are available for McKee Library students, faculty, staff, and card borrowers.
-Through membership to Online Computer Library Center (OCLC), Docline, and other loan services, materials which are not part of the McKee Library Collection may be borrowed.
-McKee Library also participates in the OK Share Card, which provides access to other Oklahoma college and university libraries for OPSU students, staff, and faculty.
-Current Panhandle State Association of Friends and Alumni members may receive a free McKee Library card.
+Through membership to Online Computer Library Center (OCLC), materials which are not part of the McKee Library Collection may be borrowed.
+McKee Library also participates in the OK Share Card, which provides access to other Oklahoma academic libraries for OPSU students, staff, and faculty.